 This bigger scenario is all too common.
 And it’s great news.

 Why is this great news?
-Because so few understand that VoC provides asymmetric and non-linear returns, making them amazing investments.
+Because so few understand that Voice of the Customer provides asymmetric and non-linear returns, making these excellent investments in the form of tools, training, and people.
 And even for those who do, most remain frustrated with poor results because they don’t plant enough seeds, or they don’t have the patience to let them grow.

 It’s absolutely great news.
 It’s fantastic news.
 It creates an opportunity for lasting competitive advantage.
 For the wise.
 For the enlightened, for the aggressive, for the patient companies who care enough about their customers to solve their most painful challenges.
 In return, customers will reward them with a prize valued by stockholders everywhere, an amazing ROI.